ubc-library-rc/intro-git/config_notes.md

 - `_config.yml` points to source for Jekyll theme.
 Not necessary (though maybe desirable) to recreate the entire theme in each repository.
 To override parts of the theme, add alternative versions of desired files in the local repository (e.g. /sass/overrides.scss)
 - Added local `_layouts/default.html` to get rid of footer promoting Just the Docs theme
 - Links in the footer_content section of `_config.yml` should be in html format (not markdown).
 Entire footer is encolsed in quotation marks; quotation marks in html anchors must be escaped with `\`

+**Questions about RC workshop template**
+- Where to put copyright info? "footer_content" in `_config.yml` appears at very bottom of each page (often requires scrolling).
+If it should always be visible we could display at bottom of left panel by changing `_layouts/default.html`